Cub Pharmacy Residency Candidates and Active Resident General Policies and Information

 In the event that you are sick, please notify your clinical preceptor.
 You will also need to notify the preceptor and place (college, pharmacy site) of that day’s learning activity.
 Any obligations (patient care appointments, presentations, health fairs, etc.) may require you finding coverage or delegating that responsibility.
 Appropriate make-up opportunities or excused absences will be discussed with your clinical preceptor upon your return.
-In the event that you are sick on a scheduled staffing day follow banner procedures to ensure the store is adequately covered.
+In the event that you are sick on a scheduled staffing day, follow banner procedures to ensure the store is adequately covered.

+Residents receive ten vacation days to use during the residency year.
+Vacation requests are due to the respective clinical preceptor by August 1st.
+Requests for changes to vacation schedules should be emailed to your clinical preceptor for approval.
+Vacation is tracked via an internal system.
 Outlook Out of Office Assistant should be used on days when you will be out of the office.
 The message should state your return date as well as the name and telephone number of an emergency contact.
-In most instances, the emergency contact should be the respective Clinical Preceptor.
+In most instances, the emergency contact should be the respective clinical preceptor.
 The contact person should be made aware that they will be listed in your Out of Office response.

 Residents receive time off with pay for six national holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 If the holiday falls on a Saturday, then the preceding Friday is the paid holiday.
 If the holiday falls on a Sunday, then the following Monday is the paid holiday.
 Any additional days the resident would like to take off around holidays would need to be requested as vacation days.

 The resident shall not work more than 80 hours per week averaged over 4 weeks as defined by the ASHP duty hour requirements.